MichelleGri/la-boulangerie/README.md

 The suitability of these colours for accessibility and readability purposes was checked using the contrast checker tool on the [WebAim](https://webaim.org/resources/contrastchecker/) website.

 The main background colour (#F0F0F0) was checked against the main text colour (#494454).
+The check was passed.

 ![Colour scheme](README-files/design/contrast-checker1.JPG)

 The main background colour (#F0F0F0) was checked against the logo and emphasised text colour (#494454).
+The check was passed.

 ![Colour scheme](README-files/design/contrast-checker2.JPG)

 The footer and 'Order Online' button background colour (#CDDEEE) was checked against the main text colour (#494454).
+The check was passed.

 ![Colour scheme](README-files/design/contrast-checker3.JPG)